-(A) When an individual who is receiving services from another agency or colleague contacts a social workers for services, the social workers should carefully consider the client's needs before agreeing to provide services.
-To minimize possible confusion and conflict, social workers should discuss with potential clients the nature of the clients' current relationship with other services providers and the implications, including possible benefits or risks, or entering into a relationship with a new service provider.
+(a) When an individual who is receiving services from another agency or colleague contacts a social worker for services, the social worker should carefully consider the client's needs before agreeing to provide services.
+To minimize possible confusion and conflict, social workers should discuss with potential clients the nature of the clients' current relationship with other service providers and the implications, including possible benefits or risks, of entering into a relationship with a new service provider.

-(B) If a new client has been served by another agency or colleague, social workers should discuss with the client whether consultation with the previous service provider is in the client's best interest.
+(b) If a new client has been served by another agency or colleague, social workers should discuss with the client whether consultation with the previous service provider is in the client's best interest.